cvxopt/cvxopt/doc/source/modeling.rst

 The function :func:`!len` returns the length of a :class:`variable`.
 A :class:`variable` ``x`` has two attributes.

-.. attribute:: name
+.. attribute:: variable.name

     The name of the variable.

-.. attribute:: value
+.. attribute:: variable.value

     Either :const:`None` or a dense :const:`'d'` matrix of size ``len(x)`` by 1.